-The Things Network is about enabling low power devices to be used in long range gateways that connect to an open-source, decentralized network and exchange data with Applications.
+The Things Network (TTN) is about enabling low power devices to use long range gateways to connect to an open-source, decentralized network to exchange data with Application.
 Learn more about the Things Network here.
-In this section, we’ll show how to connect the RAK7200 Lora® Tracker to The Things Network (TTN).

-2."Select" the appropriate COM port and click “OPEN” button same with the image shown below.
-Read more on how to interface your RAK7200 Lora® Tracker with your computer in this document.
+2.”Select” the appropriate COM port and click “OPEN” button same with the image shown below.
+Read more on how to interface your RAK811 LoRa® Evaluation Board with your computer in this document.

-Note In this section, it is assumed that you have already successfully connected your RAK LoRa® Gateways to The Things Network (TTN).
+Note: In this section, it is assumed that you have connected your LoRa® gateway with TTN correctly.
 If not, refer to the individual documentation of all the RAK LoRAWAN™ Gateways through here.

-3.Now, go to the The Things Network (TTN) Website and log on.
+3.Now, go to the The Things Network (TTN) website ang click login.

 4.Choose “Console” located at the top right corner.
 Then, Click “Application”.

 6.Create your own Application by filling in the correct parameters.